lschierer/RUT/packages/luke/20050628/a-taste-of-his-own-medicine.md

 ---

-title: A Taste of His Own Medicine
+title: "A Taste of His Own Medicine"
 date: 2005-06-28 20:20:37
 tags:
   -  politics-law